sb2cl/SynBio_Modeling_Webinars/README.md

 # Synthetic Biology Mathematical Modeling Webinars and Course Resources

-Welcome to the repository for the matherials used in "Integrating Mathematical Modeling into Synthetic Biology Education: A Comprehensive Approach through Webinars and Syllabus Development".
+Welcome to the repository for the materials used in "Integrating Mathematical Modeling into Synthetic Biology Education: A Comprehensive Approach through Webinars and Syllabus Development".
 This repository contains all the educational materials, including PowerPoint presentations, MATLAB scripts, Python notebooks, and the survey used to evaluate the course's effectiveness.

 ## Table of Contents